 Q: How are the panels shipped?

-A: The panels are quite rigid but we have encountered issues with incidental damage by the carriers.
+A: Orders are direct shipped, from our US factory, directly to your job site or warehouse.
+Our panels are quite rigid but we have encountered issues with incidental damage by the carriers.
 Therefore in most cases we will wood crate the panels.
-Yes, often the crate weighs more than the panels, but we have seen too many cases where a forklift speared the box, or fell off the truck, or something was dropped on them.
+Yes, often the crate weighs more than the panels, but we have seen too many cases where a forklift speared the box, fell off the truck, or something was dropped on them.

 Q: The shipping can seem expensive, why is this?